open-contracting/extension_registry/README.md

 ### Adding a new extension

 [Create an issue](https://github.com/open-contracting/extension_registry/issues/new) with a link to your extension.
-The registry's maintainers will evaluate the extension's quality and relevance and provide feedback in the created issue or the extension's repository.
-When appropriate, the maintainers will update `extensions.csv` and `extension_versions.csv` and close the issue.
+The registry's maintainers will evaluate its quality and relevance and provide feedback in the created issue or in the extension's repository.
+When appropriate, the maintainers will update the registry and close the issue.

 ### Adding a new version of an extension

 Create an issue or pull request about updating `extension_versions.csv`.
-See below for more about this file.
+See below on how to edit this file.

 ## How to edit the CSV files